-At the Mid Columbia River White Sturgeon Technical Forum in December 2018, participants agreed that CLBMON-26 is complete; hence no need for further work under CLBMON-25.
+At the Mid Columbia River White Sturgeon Technical Forum in December 2018, participants agreed that CLBMON-26 is complete; hence no need for further work under CLBMON-25 as programs on the Arrow Lakes Reservoir are still being evaluated.
+A review of the feasibility of utilizing Kinbasket Reservoir as a recovery area for juvenile White Sturgeon will be conducted during the Columbia River Water Use Plan Order review.
+For this reason, the CWR granted relief on May 13, 2020 from implementing CLBMON-25.